JoeReis/data_eng_workshop_hedw_2025/README.md

 Ask Llama3.2 `why is the sky blue?`

+The model will respond with a general explanation.
+This helps confirm the LLM is running locally.
 You'll probably get a response about molecules and gases interacting with sunlight.
 The responses will vary because LLMs are probabilistic.

+Ask it some other questions.

+- What do you think of the answers compared with commercially available LLMs?
+- What happens if you ask the same question a few times?

 Hit `Ctrl D` to exit llama3.2

-## Let's Ask AI About Our Data Warehouse
+## 🧠 Ask AI About Your Data

 You saw LLama3.2.
-It's just an LLM, similar to what you interact with if you ask ChatGPT, Claude, or Gemini questions.
+It's a pretty small LLM (7B parameters) compared with what you interact with if you ask questions to ChatGPT, Claude, Deepseek, or Gemini.

 The real power of LLMs is when they're working with YOUR data.
+Now let’s connect Llama 3.2 to your DuckDB data warehouse.

 From the terminal, open the file `streamlit_app/llm_data_warehouse.py`